nathanemyers-dev/ai-computational-memory/white-paper/executive-summary.md

 The aim of this white paper is to explain the cause of the continuity failure, show how advisory activity has been defined too broadly, and establish the governed carve‑out required for structured assumptions, models, and other user‑owned computational artifacts so AI systems can support safe continuity and operate as intended.

 The first step is to formally define the category, AI Computational Memory, so regulators, governance teams, and engineers can align on what constitutes safe persistence, how it differs from advisory activity, and how it can be supervised without triggering regulatory boundaries.
 This definition provides the foundation for a compliant persistence layer that restores continuity and allows AI systems to operate as intended.

+______________
+This work defines the Nathan E. Myers AI Computational Memory Category.
+Attribution to Nathan E. Myers is required for any use, adaptation, or derivative work under the CC BY 4.0 license.

+Required citation: Nathan E. Myers, “AI Computational Memory Category,” 2026. https://nathanemyers-dev.github.io/ai-computational-memory/